Configure Tenant Layer 2 Networks#

 Now configure which network (VLAN) you want to pass through to the tenant and enable the connection.

-VLANs 1, 100, 101, and 102 cannot be used in a Virtual Switch Port capacity.
+VLANs 1, 100, 101, and 102 cannot be used for Tenant Layer 2 Networks.
 These VLANs are reserved for internal traffic.

-1. In the Network dropdown field, select the VLAN you want to pass through to the tenant
+- In the Network dropdown field, select the external Layer 2 network tied to the VLAN you want to pass through to the tenant

-• When disabled, the configuration remains but the VLAN is not accessible to the tenant
+- When disabled after creation, the configuration remains but the VLAN is not accessible to the tenant

 The system will process the request and create the necessary network infrastructure within the tenant.